r3e-network/neo-indexer/docs/RPC-TRACES-API.md

 ### Response Notes

-Same shape as `getblocktrace`, but includes `transactionHash` at the top‑level and only rows for that transaction.
+Same shape as `getblocktrace`, but includes `transactionHash` at the top‑level and only rows for that transaction (including a single `transactionResults` row when available).

 ---